Real pain of applying for the Malaysia VEP (Finale)

 A tag number will be displayed once they have processed a tag for you.

-Therefore, in my case, my 2nd hand vehicle, which has three years left in the COE would not outlast my VEP.
+Therefore, in my case, my 2nd hand vehicle, which has three years left in the COE would outlast my VEP.
 By then, I will need to register for a new VEP for the next car (if I still choose to drive).

 Second, TCSens uses City-Link Express to deliver the VEP tags.
 You will receive an email from TCSens to inform you the tag has been shipped and a consignment number will also be indicated.